 In the game of badminton, you have to be very alert.
 Having a good defense will test that.

 During a game of badminton, a player will be put under pressure many times by his/her opponent.
-It is how you get out of that pressure and then take charge of the rally is very important.
-But to take charge of a rally under pressure, one needs to be good at the defensive play too.
+It is how you get out of that pressure and take charge.
+But to take charge of a rally under pressure, one needs to be good at defensive play too.

 Being defensive in badminton simply means, when under attack, you are able to survive and still be in the game.
 When your opponent hits a smash or a quick toss, you need to be extremely alert to get out of that situation.

 When under attack, a player needs to be ready for defence.
 This means a player has slightly lower their centre of gravity and be ready on their toes, so lunge sideways either on their backhand or forehand to be able to take up a smash.